Blood Cholesterol

 Lipoprotein-a

 A lipoprotein-a, or Lp(a), test is not usually part of a routine lipid panel.
-High levels of Lp(a) may mean you are at high risk of heart or blood vessel diseases, even if your other cholesterol levels are healthy.
+High levels of Lp(a) may mean you are at higher risk of heart or blood vessel diseases, even if your other cholesterol levels are healthy.
 The genes you inherit from your parents determine how much Lp(a) you have.
 Your Lp(a) level is unlikely to change much from childhood to old age.

 Cholesterol & Your Health: What You Need to Know